The Best Urban Parks & Green Spaces in Philadelphia

 As one of the country’s most massive urban parks, there will never be a shortage of interesting things to do at Fairmount Park.
 Besides being home to many attractions including the oldest zoo in the country and the gorgeous Shofuso Japanese Garden, the park offers plenty of green space for hiking, biking, photography, and picnicking.
 Public art sculptures, gardens, historic mansions, disc golf courses, museums, and a wide range of annual events will give you plenty to look forward to.

 Sometimes the best thing to do is simply to enjoy the natural surroundings.
 There are plenty of quiet trails to enjoy here.
-The Boxers Trail in East Fairmount Park is a tranquil woodsy trail named after the boxers who once trained here including Joe Frazier and Muhammad Ali.
+The Boxers Trail is a tranquil woodsy trail named after the boxers who once trained here including Joe Frazier and Muhammad Ali.
 Also check out the loop trail which starts near the Please Touch Museum in West Fairmount Park.
 This area is especially gorgeous in spring with all the cherry blossoms.

 Wissahickon Valley Park